Kiuwan logo

 Secrets detectionPrevents credential leaks by scanning repositories for keys, tokens, and passwords.

-Policy enforcement and complianceEnsures alignment with standards (e.g., PCI DSS, HIPAA, GDPR) across the toolchain.
+Policy enforcement and complianceHelps align toolchains with standards such as PCI DSS, HIPAA, and GDPR.

 Runtime security and monitoringProvides continuous monitoring and threat detection in production environments.